Space Applications Services: Hotdock

 HOTDOCK is a Standard Interface device for robotic manipulation providing redundant mechanical, power, data and thermal coupling capabilities between payloads and spacecraft or between spacecraft modules.
 It is considered an essential building block to support the emerging LEO/GEO robotic servicing market (spacecraft maintenance and reconfiguration, large structures assembly in space).
 It is also targeted to support the robotic needs of future exploration missions.

 Lunar exploration

-LUVMI, a lightweight (about 45kg), low-cost rover with four wheels and adjustable suspension system that is being developed to study the characteristics of the moon’s water ice and the volatiles in the lunar crust and atmosphere by drilling into the ground and performing the measurements in-situ.
+LUVMI, a lightweight (about 45 kg), low-cost rover with four wheels and adjustable suspension system that is being developed to study the characteristics of the moon's water ice and the volatiles in the lunar crust and atmosphere by drilling into the ground and performing the measurements in-situ.

 The company is part of a European aerospace consortium that was awarded a one-year contract by ESA to study a lunar lander mission proposal that would launch by 2025.
 The purpose of the mission would be to demonstrate the ability to mine lunar regolith and extract resources from it, also called in-situ resource utilization (ISRU).
 The other partners are ArianeGroup and PTScientists.
 Space Applications Services will provide ground segment and communications services.